activities and excursions

 To explore with kayaks (provided) or sailing pirogues, to better glide over the water between mangroves trees and come across fishing birds.

-Reachable by sea (1h30 with our speedboat) or by land (2h30 with a four wheel drive vehicle), the site (72,200 hectares) has many attractions : large and high dunes diving west down to the sea creating a long desert beach, descending eastward towards two holy lakes sheltering many different kind of birds, including Bernier ducks and pink flamingos.
+Reachable by sea (2 hours with a motorboat) or by land (2h30 with a four wheel drive vehicle, between early July and November), the site has many attractions : large and high dunes diving west down to the sea creating a long desert beach, descending eastward towards two holy lakes sheltering many different kind of birds, including Bernier ducks and pink flamingos.
 At the edge, a small forest with some beautiful baobab trees.
+Subject to the tides constraints, you can access to a nearby bay where amazing (flying foxes) bats live in the mangrove trees.

 FURTHER East – Antsira salt works.

-The two large Antsira salt works, crossed by the track arriving from Morondava or from Tuléar, are also interesting to visit (3 hours by foot for experienced walkers, with ideally a return by four wheel drive vehicle or by foot but via Menaky bay : 4 hours back to the hotel).
+The two large Antsira salt works, crossed by the track arriving from Morondava or from Tulear, are also interesting to visit (3 hours by foot for experienced walkers, with ideally a return by four wheel drive vehicle or by carts).
 The salt works are still run as in the old times, by progressive overflowing basins, until the last where the salt is harvested with a crowbar or pickax.
 Quite a lunar view, refreshed by a nice walk in the dwarf baobabs park with many species endemic to the Menabe.

-We have ourselves experienced all of these proposed excursions and therefore will be able and pleased to give you the information and support of any kind you may need (people to contact, availability of our Tsiko Tsara speedboat, picnic to take with you or bivouac to organize, equipment we can lend (kayak, snorkeling kit …).
+We have ourselves experienced all of these proposed excursions and therefore will be able and pleased to give you the information and support of any kind you may need (local village people to contact offering services at reasonable prices, availability of our Tsiko Tsara speedboat, picnic to take with you or bivouac to organize, equipment we can lend as kayak, snorkeling kit …).